-This guide contains safety statements under warning symbols.
+This guide contains safety symbols and statements.
 Please pay special attention to these symbols and follow any instructions given.
-Here is an example of the use of the symbol.
+Here is a brief explanation of the use of each symbol.

-This symbol will help alert you to such dangers as personal injury, burns, fire, and electrical shock.
+This symbol will help alert you to such dangers as personal injury, burns, fire and electrical shock.